measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"DEBUG2"`: a really specific debugging message

-When you specify a log level in the settings, only message with a log level equal or greater than the specified one are emitted.
+When you specify a log level in the settings, only messages with a log level equal or greater than the specified one are emitted.
 For example, if you specify `"INFO"`, you will only see `"ERR"`, `"WARNING"`, and `"INFO"` logs.